brandonmcconnell/tailwindcss-lerp-colors/README.md

   50, 100, 200, 300, 400, 500, 600, 700, 800, 900
   ```

-  If one of your colors used keys like the aqua example below (`0-9` rather than `50-900`), you would need to use an interval that divides evenly into those numeric keys, such as `0.25`.
+  If one of your colors uses keys like the aqua example below (`0-9` rather than `50-900`), you'll need to use an interval that divides evenly into those numeric keys, such as `0.25`.
   ```js
   aqua: {
     0: '#eefdf8',